Azeemot/alx-system_engineering-devops/0x00-shell_basics/README.md

-a script that creates directories in the working directory
+a command that list all files and directories of the current directory, seperated by commas